 - Preheat the oven to 300°F, and lightly coat an 8”-square baking pan with nonstick cooking spray.

 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
-In a separate bowl, whisk together the butter, egg whites, and vanilla.
+In a separate bowl, whisk together the butter or coconut oil, egg whites, and vanilla.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the coconut sugar.
 Stir in the milk.
 Add in the flour mixture, stirring until just incorporated.
 Gently fold in 2 ½ tablespoons of pecans.

 - Spread the batter into the prepared pan, and gently press the remaining pecans into the top.
 Bake at 300°F for 15-19 minutes (15 minutes yields the fudgiest brownies; 19 minutes yields slightly cakier brownies).
 Cool completely to room temperature in the pan, and let the brownies sit for at least 8 hours at room temperature for the fudgiest texture before serving.